CNES/S1Tiling/docs/dataflow-normlim.rst

    in :ref:`input data cache <paths.s1_images>`.

-2. It :ref:`downloads precise orbit files (EOF) <downloading_eof>` that cover the specified time range and the specified S1 platform.
+2. It :ref:`downloads precise orbit files (EOF) <downloading_eof>` that cover the specified time range and that match the specified S1 platform.
    The download is done on condition the requested relative orbit number is not found in the EOF files already available in the :ref:`eof data cache
    <paths.eof_dir>`.